-Joseph J. Biernacki, DRE., PE
+Joseph J. Biernacki, DRE, PE

 Professor, Chemical Engineering